 In urban bushland areas, some are found in Glebe, young trees grow in a wide range of soils and can quickly colonise the area.
 The plants grow in dense groups, dominating native plants and damaging the ecosystem.

 What to do with Chinese Hackberry on your property

 If you spot Chinese Hackberry seedlings on your property, remove them before they get established.
 This will stop them spreading and you won’t need to worry about removing a large, poorly located tree in the future.
 Small seedlings and plants can be removed by hand or dug out.

 Planting new vegetation will help reduce the Chinese Hackberry re-seeding and decrease its impact on the environment.
-Larger specimens (up to 10 metres high) can be removed by a professional tree company without the City’s approval.
-The stump of the tree may need to be ‘grubbed out’ or poisoned to stop the tree from re-sprouting.
+Larger specimens (up to 10m high) can be removed by a professional tree company without the City’s approval.
+The stump of the tree may need to be 'grubbed out' or poisoned to stop the tree from re-sprouting.

 All trees over 10m high are protected by the City of Sydney and approval is required to prune or remove any tree.